door2door-io/d2d-code-challenges/README.md

 If you are able to publicly host the solution somewhere (e.g. Heroku, AWS), this would be a great bonus.

+## Reviewing

+The following description will give you an understanding of how we review the code challenge.
+What matters to us is to learn how you write code and what you consider as clean code.
+For us it is more important to have an understandable project than a complex algorithm.

+The criteria that we are looking for are the following:

+- Documentation: Is the project and the code properly documented?
+- Correctness: Is the task solved?
+If there is anything missing, is the reason why it is missing documented?
+- Technology: Which libraries or approaches are used?
+Do they make sense for the task?
+- Code quality: Is the code understandable and maintainable?
+Does the project make use of Object Oriented Programming?
+Does the code follow the PEP8 pattern?
+Is the projected linted?
+- Tests: How is the project tested?
+Does the project contain system and unit tests?
+Is the entire project tested or just parts of it?

 ## Using the simulation tool

 Check the `driver-simulator/README.md` file in order to learn how to use the simulation tool.